What’s the Average Cost to Build a House in Florida?

 “Each of our cities and towns has a unique and distinct vibe,” he notes.
 “I recommend that you immerse yourself in the area to get a feel for what is going on.
 In most of these cities, land is readily available.
 We are not hurting for land listings in Florida.
 Buyers should take their time to get the land that is best suited to their needs and lifestyle.”

-In Florida, you will find very few homes with basements as most areas cannot accommodate them.
-This is due to Florida’s aquifer system, which can be as little as 6 inches from the surface.
-In addition, digging deep into the aquifer system can trigger a sinkhole, so most builders won’t even consider it.
+In Florida, very few homes have basements, as most areas cannot accommodate them.
+This is due to Florida’s aquifer system, an underground network of porous rock and sediment that stores and supplies fresh water throughout the state.
+Digging deep into the aquifer system can trigger a sinkhole, so most builders won’t even consider it.

 Most inland homes are built on slabs.
 But if you are buying waterfront property, your house will likely be built on stilts.